Bird nest: Burrow

 Birds use a combination of their beaks and feet to excavate burrow nests.
 The tunnel is started with the beak; the bird either probes at the ground to create a depression, or flies toward its chosen nest site on a cliff wall and hits it with its bill.
 The latter method is not without its dangers; there are reports of kingfishers being fatally injured in such attempts.
 Some birds remove tunnel material with their bills, while others use their bodies or shovel the dirt out with one or both feet.
 Female paradise-kingfishers are known to use their long tails to clear the loose soil.

 Some crepuscular petrels and prions are able to identify their own burrows within dense colonies by smell.
 Sand martins learn the location of their nest within a colony, and will accept any chick put into that nest until right before the young fledge.

 Not all burrow-nesting species incubate their young directly.
-Some megapode species bury their eggs in sandy pits dug where sunlight, subterranean volcanic activity, or decaying tree roots will warm the eggs.
+Some megapode species, such as the maleo, bury their eggs in sandy pits dug where sunlight, subterranean volcanic activity, or decaying tree roots will warm the eggs.
 The crab plover also uses a burrow nest, the warmth of which allows it to leave the eggs unattended for as long as 58 hours.

 Predation levels on some burrow-nesting species can be quite high; on Alaska's Wooded Islands, for example, river otters munched their way through some 23 percent of the island's fork-tailed storm-petrel population during a single breeding season in 1977.
 There is some evidence that increased vulnerability may lead some burrow-nesting species to form colonies, or to nest closer to rival pairs in areas of high predation than they might otherwise do.